org-formation/org-formation-cli/README.md

 ## Why is this important

 Just like with resources within your AWS Account managing AWS Organization resources allows you to apply changes to these resources automatically, reducing manual work, inconsistencies and mistakes.

+If you are considering to use an account vending machine (e.g. [AWS Control Tower](https://aws.amazon.com/controltower/)) to create and manage new accounts within your organization: Do realize that the account vending machine allows you to quickly create organization resources but only has limited facilities when it comes to updating and maintaining these resoruces.

 ## Example Template